jparnaudeau/terraform-postgresql-database-admin/README.md

 You can find a docker-compose file to start locally a postgresql (version 13.4) database and set the password for postgres user.
 Use the command `docker-compose -f docker-compose.yml up -d`.

+## Acknowledgements
+I would like to warmly thank my colleague and friend **Rene Okouia**, Mr Spinnaker, who allowed me to rise to another level of expertise on terraform and who participated in writing the very first version of this module.